MetaDJ/case-study-ethereum/README.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-* What has been the business impact of this company so far?

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?

-* How is your company performing relative to competitors in the same domain?

-* What are the other major companies in this domain?

 ### Market

 Ethereum is a programmable blockchain that makes finanical services more accesible, secure, and censorship-resistant.
 It gives autonomy to users which include developers, institutions, and individuals.
 There are over 150 million unique Ethereum adresses and this continues to grow.